 Hi Sean,

 Synching will copy your apps, contacts etc. across (depending on your iTunes settings) but not your app data.
-You need to do a “restore” from your backup in iTunes to restore the data for MailShot, and all your other apps.
-There is a button for this on the front device page in iTunes.
+You should do a “restore” from your backup in iTunes or iCloud to restore the data for MailShot, and all your other apps.

 Peter